CovHackSoc/wiki.covhack.org/docs/covhack2019.md

 Hacks normally run like so:

 * Opening ceremony with logistics information, etc
-* Team building if you want a team and don't already have one
+* Team building (if you want a team and don't already have one)
-* 24 Hours of building a unique and wacky project
+* 24 hours of building a unique and wacky project
 * Demoing it to everyone
 * Prizes!

 ### What do I build?

-Hackathons are a great place to learn new technology!
-So we highly recommend picking up a new language or tool you aren't familiar with!
+Hackathons are a great place to learn new technology, so we highly recommend you pick up a new language or tool you aren't familiar with!

 Hardware projects are awesome and you will always get mad props for doing one!